minhanhng-cd/catto-doggo/README.md

 ## Hi there!
 This classifer was trained on the infamous model: __Xception__ using Transfer Learning.
 It archieved ~99% accuracy on train set and ~94% on validation set.

 Due to Github's file size limitation, the parameter h5 file and the dataset are not included in this repo.
-The test the Flask app yourself:
+To test the Flask app yourself:
 - Download the h5 file [here](https://drive.google.com/drive/folders/1wIFV0bjNtdZ6Ul4ataD9W6eo-6PxNxVq?usp=sharing)
 - Save the h5 file to _static_ folder
 - In your terminal, navigate to this folder then type `python3 app.py`